Diabetes: Should I Get an Insulin Pump?

 - Setting your basal rates for the first time may take a few days.
 You may have to skip a few meals and check your sugar levels extra often while you get used to the pump.

 - People who keep their sugar levels in a tight range may be less able to sense when their blood sugar is low.
-So you will need to check your blood sugar often, at least 3 times a day, when you use an insulin pump.
+So you will need to check your blood sugar often.
+The number of times that you test may change every day, depending on when you eat, what you do, and how you feel.
+For example, you may need to test your blood sugar 5 times one day and 10 times the next day.

 - If you are not good at counting your carbohydrate grams, an insulin pump may not help you control your diabetes.